DevAmirul/PHP-MVC-Framework/README.md

 Minimalistic custom framework created for educational purposes.

-## This is a Tiny PHP MVC Framework, with which a crud application can be built.The framework is not well tested on production.
+## This is my own custom Tiny PHP MVC Framework, with which a crud application can be built.The framework is not well tested on production.
 If you use it on production you use it on your own risk.

 ## This repository is a small crude application built by my own custom tiny PHP framework.